CSCfi/slurm-hyper-search/README.md

     ./generate_params.py test-1 100

 This will create a file `test-1/params` with 100 rows.
 Each row corresponds to one random sample from the parameter space (specified in `generate_params.py`).
 If you run the same command again it will concatenate the parameter file with 100 more random runs.

+For a small parameter space it might make sense to generate all combinations (this will naturally not work if you are using probability distributions):

+    ./generate_params.py test-1 all

+By default the arguments are generated in GNU long format, e.g. `--dim=50 --lr=0.01`.
+You can modify the formatting with the `--format` argument, e.g.:

+    ./generate_params.py test-1 100 --format='-{name} {value}'

 ### Submit runs